AS medications are given to improve your symptoms

 The groups of medicines used to treat AS include:

 Analgesics (painkillers).
 These reduce pain and are often used together with other medications for AS.

 Non-steroidal anti-inflammatory drugs (NSAIDs).
 These reduce inflammation as well as pain.
 Again, they are often used alongside other medications.
-Ibuprofen and diclofenac are types of NSAID in common use.
+Naproxen, ibuprofen and diclofenac are types of NSAID in common use.

 Corticosteroids (steroids).
-These drugs are very effective in controlling inflammation.
+These drugs are very effective in controlling inflammation but can cause side effects in the longer term.
 They can be used in the form of local injections into joints or in tablet form.

 Disease modifying anti-rheumatic drugs (DMARDs).
 This group of drugs is used less commonly in AS but can reduce pain, stiffness and swelling in people who have symptoms of AS in areas such as the hips, knees, ankles or wrists (peripheral disease) rather than in the spine (axial disease).